 Noritz NRC98-DVLP Indoor Direct Vent 9.8-GPM Propane Condensing Tankless Water Heater – Pricey, but Powerful

-We have another Energy Star certified water heater here.
-This model is a condensing water heater, which is what makes it so energy efficient.
+We have another Energy Star certified heater here.
+This model is a condensing type heater, which is what makes it so efficient.
 Noritz is a relatively new, but fast-growing company that specializes in these kinds of environmentally friendly products.
 Noritz NRC98-DVLP is their newest product from the ecoTOUGH series – series based on green technology.

-This liquid propane tankless water heater is a bit heavier than most on this list, but it’s very small in size.
+This unit is a bit heavier than most on this list, but it’s very small in size.
 Besides that, Noritz NRC98-DVLP has a lot of great special features such as flame sensors, and overheat and freeze prevention device.
 If this wasn’t enough, it has lightning protection as well.

 Noritz NRC98-DVLP has a remote control thermostat that makes it easy to manipulate.
 Also, it has a direct ignition, which is much more advanced than the conventional ignition that most of the heaters have.

-So, if you don’t mind spending a bit more on a tankless water heater for cabin, this is definitely the way to go.
+So, if you don’t mind spending a bit more, this is definitely the way to go.

 EZ Ultra HE Propane (LPG) Condensing Tankless Water Heater – The Newest in Condensing Technology

-This ‘on demand’ propane water heater for cabins is the newest addition from the company called EZ Tankless.
+This ‘on demand’ propane heater for cabins is the newest addition from the company called EZ Tankless.
 They specialize in these ‘on demand’ (tankless) water heaters.
-However, this is their first propane condensing water heater.
+However, this is their first propane condensing one.

-The technology used for this water heater allows both horizontal and vertical venting.
+The technology used allow both horizontal and vertical venting.
 This feature is very useful, if not crucial, for some consumers.
 It pumps around 3.4 gallons per minute, which is not that much compared to Noritz’s 9.8 GPM.
 However, this doesn’t pose a problem at all, it seems.

 The latest technology behind this product is outstanding.
 It has a digital remote control and thermostat with key-touch settings.
 Also, because of its simplistic and elegant design, it’s very easy to use for everyone.
 Another great feature is it’s ‘no pilot light.’
 This automatic ignition system helps you reduce energy usage by a lot.

-Now I’d like to share with you a bit of knowledge regarding the water heaters.
-You may find this useful when buying one.
+Now I’d like to share with you a some useful knowledge when buying one.

-When it comes to off-grid cabins, it’s very important to find a water heater that will both fit in size and fit the budget.
+When it comes to off-grid cabins, it’s very important to find one that will both fit in size and fit the budget.
 No matter if you have a family of 5 or it’s just you by yourself in the cabin, hot water is highly necessary.
-And the water heater in your cabin should be able to meet these demands.

 It’s up to you to decide what your priorities are – whether you want to save money, have the latest technology or just be sure it’s not going to break.
-These are all factors that you need to take into consideration before actually buying a water heater.
+These are all factors that you need to take into consideration before actually buying one for yourself or family.

-Having said that, I want to explain what different types of water heaters do and which ones are actually convenient for cabins and vacation homes.
+Having said that, I want to explain the different types available and which ones are actually convenient for cabins and vacation homes.

 Tankless vs. Conventional

 You may have noticed that this article mentions tankless water heaters quite often.
-Tankless water heaters, also called ‘on demand’ or instantaneous water heaters heat water… well, on demand.
-That is the difference between those and conventional storage water heaters, which heat the water up and store it in a limited size tank.
+They are also called ‘on demand’.
+That is the difference between those and conventional storage, which heat the water up and store it in a limited size tank.

 Besides that, tankless water heaters are way more energy and cost-efficient.
 You only pay for what you use.

-The only issue with tankless water heaters is that they can sometimes have a low flow.
+The only issue with tankless is that they can sometimes have a low flow.
 That means that you can’t shower while someone’s washing the dishes, or the washing machine is running.
-But, that is easily solvable by installing a few additional tankless water heaters around the cabin.
+But, that is easily solvable by installing a few additional heaters around the cabin.

-Other types of water heaters include heat pump (hybrid), solar and condensing water heaters.
+Other types include heat pump (hybrid), solar and condensing.
 I will talk about condensing ones a bit later.

 I did mention this in the beginning briefly, but I do want to talk more about it.
-All the water heaters in the list above are propane tankless water heaters.
+All the heaters in the list above are propane tankless heater.
 There’s more than a few reasons for this.

 Just make sure you are careful with propane tanks since they can be dangerous if mistreated.
 You should monitor gas pressure on the lot regularly.

-Other than this, propane water heaters are actually much cleaner and harmless to health than other types of water heaters.
+Other than this, they are actually much cleaner and harmless to health than other types.
 They burn environmentally friendly fuel, which is considered to be ‘green.’

-Also, these water heaters take much less time to heat the water up than the electric ones, so they are cost-efficient, too.
-They are both hotter and faster when it comes to heat, compared to electric water heaters.
+Also, these heaters take much less time to heat the water up than the electric ones, so they are cost-efficient, too.
+They are both hotter and faster when it comes to heat, compared to electric models.

 Condensing Water Heaters